valhuber/python-rules/README.md

                    as_exp="row.UnitPrice * row.Quantity")
 Logic.copy_rule(derive="OrderDetail.UnitPrice", from_parent="ProductOrdered.UnitPrice")
 ```
-The specification addresses around a
+The specification is fully executable, and governs around a
 dozen transactions.
 Here we look at 2 simple examples:

 * **Add Order (Check Credit) -** enter an order/orderdetails,